What was "Kirisensho" that pitcher Kikuchi Yusei thought would be in the national category? [Iwate Prefecture]

 What is the difference between "kirisensho" and "yubeshi"?

-Both are sweets made by kneading glutinous rice flour or glutinous rice flour and steaming, and have a chewy texture and sweet and spicy taste caused by sugar and soy sauce, and do not have any distinctive characteristics.
+Both are steamed snacks made from kneaded "non-glutinous rice flour" or "glutinous rice flour," and have a similar chewy texture and sweet and spicy flavor from sugar and soy sauce, with no clearly distinguishable characteristics

 How to make "Kirisensho"

-The ingredients are water, rice flour (where glutinous rice flour is added, and glutinous rice flour is added), sugar (tri-warm sugar, brown sugar, and grain), soy sauce, salad oil, walnuts, and black sesame seeds.
+The ingredients are water, rice flour (joshinko made from non-glutinous rice, and in some regions glutinous rice flour is also added), sugar (brown sugar, brown sugar, granulated sugar, etc.), soy sauce, salad oil, walnuts, and black sesame seeds

-The amount of ingredients, kneading method, steaming time, etc. vary depending on the shop and home, but the method of making them is almost the same as in the following steps.
+The amount of ingredients, kneading method, steaming time, etc. vary depending on the store or household, but the method of making it is generally the same, following the steps below

-- Put rice flour in a pot, stir quickly with a wooden spoon, turn off the heat and knead it.
+- Put the rice flour in a pot and stir quickly with a wooden spoon, then turn off the heat and knead

-- When the white powder is no longer visible, mix walnuts and black sesame seeds and knead more.
+- When the white flour is no longer visible, add the walnuts and black sesame seeds and knead further

-Although they are made in roughly this area, the order in which the ingredients are added is different, and some areas require steaming and kneading, and the texture and taste vary not only depending on the creator, but also the production.
+It is made roughly in this way in all regions, but the order in which the ingredients are added may differ, and in some regions it is steamed before being kneaded, so the texture and taste will vary not only depending on the procedure but also on the person who makes it

-The Kirisensho introduced by pitcher Kikuchi on X is built at Tobaseen
+The "Kiri Sensho" that pitcher Kikuchi introduced on X is made at Tobaseen

-Kirisensho has a beautiful flower shape, and is popular for its chewy texture and gentle sweetness of the tan-warm sugar.
+Kirisensho is popular for its beautiful flower shape, chewy texture, and gentle sweetness from brown sugar

-Sweets made at Tobaseen can be purchased at stores in Kitakami City and surrounding areas, such as Heartful Shop Magokoro, located at Ezuriko Shopping Center PAL
+The sweets made at Tobaseen can be purchased at stores in Kitakami City and the surrounding area, such as Heartful Shop Magokoro in Ezuriko Shopping Center PAL

 - Facility name: Tobaseen